 - Permanently prohibited new fossil fuel refineries, piers and transshipment facilities at Cherry Point.
 After years of advocacy from thousands of RE Sources supporters to limit fossil fuel growth at Cherry Point, Whatcom County became one of the first refinery communities in the U.S. to permanently prohibit new fossil fuel refineries, piers, and transshipment facilities.
 These regulations protect our local communities and the environment, and could usher in a new era of fossil fuel policymaking in the U.S., at time when the U.S. must swiftly transition to renewable energy sources.

-- Successfully urged the City of Bellingham to require that all new commercial and large multifamily buildings (i.e. apartment complexes) be all-electric, an important step in curbing our use of methane gas for heat — which is a must, both for the climate and our health (did you know that homes with gas stoves are unhealthier for children?).
+- Successfully urged the City of Bellingham to require that all new commercial and large multifamily buildings (i.e. apartment complexes) use electricity for space and water heating, an important step in curbing our use of methane gas for heat — which is a must, both for the climate and our health (did you know that homes with gas stoves are unhealthier for children?).
 The City Council is expected to pass this rule in early 2022.
 RE Sources and supporters have pushed for going 100% clean energy locally for several years, advocating for Whatcom County’s 2017 goal of 100% clean energy and establishment of the Climate Impact Advisory Committee, and in 2018 getting Bellingham City Council to commit to 100% renewables by the 2030s.
 This would not have been possible without a groundswell of support from the community.

 - Advocated for state funding for a vital water rights study—called an adjudication—in the Nooksack River watershed, where water rights and use have been undetermined for decades.
 Knowing exactly who has rights to how much water is a vital baseline for making choices about this shared resource and protecting salmon, agricultural needs and treaty-protected fishing rights.